MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 - [Make sure you meet the licensing requirements for information barriers](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-barriers).
 - Complete the form to enable SharePoint and OneDrive information barriers in your organization.
 - Create segments and define the users in each.
 Create policies that allow or block communication between the segments, and then set them to active.
 For info, see [Define policies for information barriers](/office365/securitycompliance/information-barriers-policies).
+Wait 24 hours for the changes to propagate through your environment.

 ## Use PowerShell to associate segments with a site